jagprog5/sba/README.md

 A sparse bit array stores the indices of the bits that are ON for an arbitrarily lengthed array.

-This package is a wrapper for a C shared library.
+This package is a C lib wrapper.

+## Overview

 ```python
 from sba import *